Cherry Kinoshita

-Cherry Kinoshita (née Tanaka, October 13, 1923 – July 29, 2008) was a Japanese American activist and leader in the Japanese American Citizens League (JACL).
+Cherry Tanaka Kinoshita (木下 千枝子, October 13, 1923 – July 29, 2008) was a Japanese American activist and leader in the Japanese American Citizens League (JACL).
 She helped found the Seattle Evacuation Redress Committee and fought for financial compensation for Japanese Americans who had been incarcerated during World War II.

 Early life

 Cherry Kinoshita was born in Seattle, Washington, on October 13, 1923, to Eiichi and Yo Tanaka.
 She grew up in the Green Lake neighborhood and graduated from Lincoln High School in 1941.
 Her parents owned a local dry-cleaning business.

 Career and activism

 Before World War II (1941–1942)

 In December 1941, a few months after Kinoshita graduated from high school, the Imperial Japanese Navy attacked the Pearl Harbor naval base in Hawaii.
 After the attack on Pearl Harbor, the Federal Bureau of Investigation (FBI) investigated Japanese residents in the U.S. The FBI surveilled and interrogated Japanese Americans prior to and during WWII and conducted raids on Japanese American homes.
 Kinoshita's father was questioned by the FBI for owning a shortwave radio.

 On February 19, 1942, President Franklin D. Roosevelt signed Executive Order 9066.
 The Order authorized the incarceration of all Japanese Americans (both those born in the U.S. and those born in Japan).
 Around 110,000 Japanese Americans were removed from their homes on the West Coast and relocated to internment camps.
 Executive Order 9066 also allowed John L. DeWitt, the Lieutenant General of the Western Defense Command and a strong supporter of internment, to place a curfew on Japanese Americans.
 This curfew was imposed throughout the West Coast, and included citizens like Kinoshita who were living in Seattle.
 In an interview, Kinoshita recalled that the curfew instilled a sense of fear in her community and that the FBI would pick up people who disobeyed the restrictions.
 The curfew was famously broken by Gordon Hirabayashi, who challenged the legality of the order.
 In Hirabayashi v.
 United States, the United States Supreme Court held that the curfew was constitutional because it was deemed a necessity during a time of war.